2020PB/police-brutality/reports/Virginia.md

 ### Police escalate against protestors outside city hall | June 23rd

 Officers quickly escalate against a peaceful nighttime protest outside city hall.
-Police shoot what looks like a gas canister into the head of one man, tackle down a woman backing away behind umbrella.
+Police shoot what looks like a gas canister into the head of one man and tackle a woman backing away behind an umbrella.

-tags: shove, tear gas, shoot
+tags: shove, tear-gas, shoot

 id: va-richmond-8